 \section{Related Work}

-\paragraph{Vision-Language-Action Models} VLA models adapt the vision-language model (VLM) backbones to map visual inputs and natural language instructions to low-level robot actions.
-Early-stage VLA models employ auto-regressive decoding with discretized action tokens \cite{openvla,rt1,octo,vla0}.
-Inspired by CoT in VLM, CoT-VLA \cite{cotvla2024} and FlowVLA \cite{flowvla} generate future sub-goal images as a visual CoT before predicting short action chunks, which enhances long-horizon success and interpretability.
-To enhance inference efficiency, OpenVLA-OFT \cite{openvlaoft} introduces parallel decoding and chunked control, achieving both high throughput and strong performance.
-For continuous action modeling, $\pi_0$ \cite{pi0}, $\pi_{0.5}$ \cite{pi05}, WALL-OSS \cite{wallx}, and EO-1 \cite{eo1_2025} utilize FM to generate actions, but these models adopt synchronous generation schedule based on SFM.
-In order to move beyond the limitation of fixed-step and synchronous schedule in SFM, we propose AsyncVLA, which couples AFM with confidence-driven self-correction to enable calibrated action regeneration only when necessary.
+\paragraph{Vision-Language-Action Models} VLA models adapt VLM backbones to map visual observations and language instructions to low-level actions.
+Early works mainly use auto-regressive decoding with discretized action tokens \citep{openvla,rt1,octo,vla0}.
+Inspired by CoT, CoT-VLA \citep{cotvla2024} and FlowVLA \citep{flowvla} generate future sub-goal images as visual CoT before predicting short action chunks, improving long-horizon success and interpretability.
+For efficiency, OpenVLA-OFT \citep{openvlaoft} enables parallel decoding with chunked control for high-throughput execution.
+For continuous actions, $\pi_0$ \citep{pi0}, $\pi_{0.5}$ \citep{pi05}, WALL-OSS \citep{wallx}, and EO-1 \citep{eo1_2025} adopt FM but rely on synchronous SFM schedules; in contrast, AsyncVLA combines AFM with confidence-driven self-correction to trigger calibrated regeneration only when needed.